Development Policy Centre: Greg Taylor Scholars

 Devpol offers fellowships named after Greg Taylor AO (former Executive Director of the International Monetary Fund for both Australia and Papua New Guinea, and secretary of various Australian Government Departments) for research on economic development related to PNG or the Pacific for a period of two to three months.
 Devpol invites applications from students already studying at The Australian National University or elsewhere in Australia, and from emerging economics scholars in the Pacific and PNG.

 Other research

 Other key areas of work for the centre include infrastructure maintenance and funding in PNG and the Pacific, Australian aid and public opinion, analysis of the Papua New Guinean economy, corruption perceptions in Papua New Guinea, and work on global issues such as a climate change and development financing.

 Funding

 In 2012, Devpol attracted a philanthropic donation from the Harold Mitchell Foundation, which was matched by the Australian National University.
 Additional funding was received in 2014 from the Bill & Melinda Gates Foundation, to scale up Devpol's research program on Australian and New Zealand aid.
 Devpol also receives funding from the Australian aid program for several of its projects.
-More details of current funding arrangements and project funding details are available on the centre’s website.